Austrian certification rules for translated documents

 How does the translation certification process work in Austria?

-Austrian rules on the procedure of certifying a translated document are very strict.
+Austrian rules on the procedure of certifying a translated document for use in courts are very strict.

-- Only translators included in the List of Court Interpreters can certify translated documents.
+- Only translators included in the List of Court Interpreters can certify translated documents for court purposes.

 - The certification wording is: “I hereby certify under my oath the full conformity of the above translation with the original/transcript/photocopy attached/seen by me”.
 All other wordings are invalid.